Summer Funding Program

 Use of Funds

 - Awards are for food, transportation, and housing costs incurred as a result of participating in an eligible internship/research opportunity.
 The award is not a supplement for an internship salary or service to Notre Dame.
 Any internship employment issues are between the student and their internship employer, not the student and Notre Dame.
 Similarly, any funding questions must be directed to the Career Development Summer Funding Program Team and not the student’s employer.

 - The Career Development Summer Funding Program does not cover or reimburse program fees or interview travel expenses.
 If program costs are bundled for an experience, an itemized cost sheet must be attached to the funding application.

 - It is the student’s responsibility to notify the Career Development Summer Funding Team and return unused money either from incompletion of the agreed internship or if there are leftover funds due to budget and expenditure differences.
-Failure to notify the Career Development Summer Funding Team of extra funds or an incomplete internship results in being blocked from Handshake and requires an in-person meeting with a Career Counselor.

 International Internship Resources

 Any student receiving financial or programmatic support from Notre Dame must complete the International Travel Registry through Notre Dame International and attend a Heath and Safety Summit.
 Here are additional Notre Dame websites and information to consider addressing before traveling abroad:

 - Review these resources provided by Notre Dame International

 - All University funded students are required to have insurance coverage.
 See details linked here.